 ASL's course descriptions are listed in alphabetical order.
 Courses that will satisfy requirements such as the capstone elective, practicum, or seminar requirements will be noted in parenthesis after the number of credit hours.
 Capstone electives are designed to provide students with a comprehensive review of various subject matters essential to the practice of law.
-Third-year students are required to take a fixed amount of capstone electives.
-The offerings for capstone electives vary from year to year.
+Third-year students are required to take a fixed amount of capstone electives, including one state practice elective.
+The offerings for capstone electives and state practice electives vary from year to year.
 Practicum courses are designed to give students practical, skills-based training.
 These courses combine skills training with additional instruction in a particular substantive area of the law.
-Most practicum courses are open to third-year students only, and enrollment in each course is limited.
+Practicum courses are open to third-year students only, and enrollment in each course is limited.
 The practicum offerings vary from year to year.
 Seminar courses require students to complete an expository or argumentative research paper under the supervision of a full-time faculty member.
 Each third-year student elects one seminar course.
-The seminar offerings vary from year to year.
+The seminar offerings vary from year to year; the following seminar courses were offered during recent academic years.

-Administrative Law - 3 credit hours (capstone elective)
+Administrative Law - 3 credit hours (capstone and state practice elective)